-We receive funding for this program from the Victims of Crime Act fund (VOCA), Health and Human Services Commission (HHSC), and the St. David's Foundation.
-In FY23, we had 84 volunteers along with several volunteer groups contribute over 11,600 hours to all of HCWC's programs and we received in-kind donations of goods and services totaling \$434,966.68 to help support our family violence program.
+We receive funding for this program from the Victims of Crime Act fund (VOCA), the Office of the Attorney General (OAG), and the St. David's Foundation.
+In FY23, we had 84 volunteers plus several volunteer groups contribute over 11,500 hours to all of HCWC's programs and we received in-kind donations of goods and services totaling \$434,966 to help support our programs.